Nakayama-Zariski decomposition and the termination of flips: Special termination

-\emph{Claim.} For each nonnegative integer $d$ there exists a positive integer $N_d$ such that for each $i\geq N_d$, the restriction of $\theta_i$ to each log canonical centre of dimension at most $d$ of the g-pair $(X_i,B_i+M_i)$ is an isomorphism.
+\begin{claim} For each non-negative integer $d$, there exists a positive integer $N_d$ such that for each $i\geq N_d$ the restriction of\, $\theta_i$ to each log canonical centre of dimension at most $d$ of the g-pair $(X_i,B_i+M_i)$ is an isomorphism. \end{claim}